-As we head into the holiday season, it’s inevitable that many of you will be hosting overnight guests, or casual dinner parties.
-And there’s a lot to do, like getting the guest room ready or preparing the home for holiday entertaining, and of course having food on hand.
-When I was asked by Michael Angelo’s™ to create tips for incorporating one of their new Italian meals found in the frozen aisle, I immediately knew how it would fit into our lives.
+When hosting overnight guests, or casual dinner parties there’s a lot to do.
+Things like getting the guest room ready or preparing the home for holiday entertaining, and of course having food on hand for easy meal preparation.

-I’ve mentioned a few times how I keep things less stressful when entertaining at home.
-For casual dinners I’ll either cook the main dish from scratch and serve pre-made dessert, OR serve a pre-made entree and make dessert from scratch.
+Over the years I’ve learned how to keep things less stressful when entertaining at home.
+For casual dinners I’ll either cook the main dish from scratch and serve pre-made dessert, OR serve a pre-made entree and make sides and dessert from scratch.
 It’s a great solution for our busy lives, and guests still feel like they’re getting something special.

 Having the Michael Angelo’s Lasagna with Meat Sauce on hand is perfect for such occasions.
-Having the main dish ready to heat and serve gives me the time to make my extra special outrageous fudge brownie recipe!
-Get the recipe below, and my tips for making your dinner party easy but elevated.
+Having the main dish ready to heat and serve gives me the time to make my extra special outrageous fudge brownies!

 Trust me when I say that once you serve these brownies for dessert, they’ll be begging for the recipe.